Editor's ChoiceFeaturedMississippi Blues Trail Series

 Blues great, Howlin’ Wolf, was born Chester Arthur Burnett in White Station, Mississippi (just to the north of West Point).
 Burnett (June 10, 1910 – January 10, 1976), would reach career heights as a premiere Chicago bluesman known for his huge stature, booming voice, and occasional rivalry with fellow bluesman Muddy Waters.
 Burnett has been spotlighted in several books and documentaries, including the 2003 The Howlin’ Wolf Story.
 We highly recommend this 90-minute film, which offers an exceptional look into the life of this giant among giants as told by family members, musical associates, priceless clips from home movies taken at the old Silvio’s Restaurant and Lounge in Chicago, and rare comments by Wolf himself and others.
 (The film can presently be streamed on Amazon Prime).

-Top Photo (used with permission): Howlin’ Wolf taken in Manchester, England (1964) by Brian Smith, an acclaimed American portrait photographer and photojournalist.
+Top Photo (used with permission): Howlin’ Wolf taken in Manchester, England (1964) by Brian Smith, an acclaimed portrait photographer and photojournalist.
 Stephen Anderson (Southland Music Line photographer) recently corresponded with Smith about this photo and his impressive body of work.
 Above photo: a young Howlin’ Wolf (photo appears on marker courtesy of Delta Haze Corp.)

 Since beginning our Mississippi Blues Trail Series in 2019, The Southland Music Line has endeavored to highlight the monumental undertaking by the Mississippi Blues Trail organizers.
 Each marker we have featured has been personally photographed by Anderson.
 We have sought to not only write about this outstanding collection of well placed markers, but to also develop a personal feel for the locations and subjects of each marker.
 We have written numerous articles in our series spotlighting markers honoring 100 Men D.B.A.
 Hall, Mississippi John Hurt, Sam Cooke, Bo Diddley, Sonny Boy Williamson II, Bobby Rush and many more.